Mikael-duru/expense-tracker/README.md

-# BudgetWise | Budget Tracker
+# BudgetWise | Expenses Tracker

-BudgetWise is a modern budget-tracking app designed to help users efficiently manage their finances.
+BudgetWise is a modern income and expense tracking app designed to help users efficiently manage their finances.
 Built with cutting-edge technologies, it offers a seamless and user-friendly experience for tracking expenses, setting budgets, and gaining insights into financial habits.

 ## 🚀 Features
-- 💰 Expense Tracking – Log and categorize your expenses effortlessly.
+- 💰 Income and Expense Tracking – Log and categorize your income and expenses effortlessly.
 - 📊 Budget Management – Set monthly budgets and track your spending.
 - 🔄 Real-time Updates – Data is updated dynamically using TanStack Query.
 - 📸 Media Uploads – Upload profile image via Cloudinary.